MessadiSaidAbdesslem/react-syncfusion-dashboard/README.md

 - Pyramid chart
 - Stacked chart

+## Other features

+- Responsive with all devices
+- Light & dark mode
+- You can change theme colors from predefined palette

+## Contact me

-check also my portfolio [link](https://messadisaidabdesslem.github.io/).
+you will find my contact info through my portfolio [link](https://messadisaidabdesslem.github.io/).